Welcome to the Market!

 Vendor Applications and Instructions

 The Market offers merchants a constant flow of enthusiastic and loyal customers.
-There are three sheds, two open-air and one enclosed.
-Open-air shed stalls are available on a seasonal basis and enclosed shed spaces are also available.
+There are three sheds, two covered open-air and one enclosed.
+(A third outdoor covered shed is coming!)
+Open-air and enclosed shed stalls are available on a seasonal and daily basis.
 For specific rental rate and other vending information, call the Market Supervisor, Tuesday through Friday from 7 a.m. to 1 p.m.
 (585) 428-6907.

-Click here for a page that includes applications and instructions for regular market and special event vendors.
+Click here for a page that includes information, instructions, and applications for regular market and special event vendors.

 Important Rules and Regulations